 Mental Health In America

 Mental Health is something you should be conscious of year round.
 Why?
-1 in 5 U.S. adults experiences mental illness in a given year and 1 in 5 children ages 13-18 has or will have one at some time during their lives.
+1 in 5 U.S. adults experiences mental illness in a given year and 1 in 6 children ages 6-17 experiences a mental disorder each year.
 Most common are mood disorders, such as depression and bipolar disorder.